Turn Your Love of the Outdoors Into Your Career

 PRACTICAL APPLICATIONS

-A degree in environmental sciences will offer you the opportunity to:
+A degree in environmental sciences offers the opportunity to:

-- Explore biological sciences and natural resources as well as gain an understanding of our complex environment.
+• Explore biological sciences and natural resources while gaining an understanding of our complex environment.

-- Understand the economic and political issues as well as the environmental laws, ethics, and communications needed to protect our environment.
+• Understand economic and political issues, environmental laws, ethics and communications needed to protect our environment.

 Careers

-As an environmental science student, you are able to apply your in-depth knowledge in the field by choosing an internship among private, government and non-governmental organizations (NGO’s) that have established collaboration with the Department of Environmental Sciences at Texas A&M University-Commerce.
-These internships enable you to work on specific projects under the direction of professionals and is tailored to provide the maximum educational benefit to you.
+As an environmental sciences student, you can apply your in-depth knowledge in the field by choosing an internship among private, government and non-governmental organizations (NGOs) that have established collaboration with the Department of Biological and Environmental Sciences at A&M-Commerce.
+These internships enable you to work on specific projects under the direction of professionals and are tailored to provide the maximum educational benefit.

 Career Possibilities and Current Median Salaries

-There is a 11% projected job growth through 2026 for Environmental scientists and specialists and a 12% projected job growth for Environmental science and protection through 2026.
+There is an 11% projected job growth through 2026 for environmental scientists and specialists and a 12% projected growth rate for environmental science and protection technicians through 2026.

 Internship opportunities

 Internship experience provides the foundation employers are often looking for.
 Although not required for your degree, internships are an important part of your education experience.
-These are just a few of the companies that partner with Career Development and offer opportunities for A&M-Commerce environmental science students.
+These are just a few of the companies that partner with Student Career Preparedness and offer opportunities for A&M-Commerce environmental science students.

 Minors